The Office of Sustainability offers two internship programs:

 - Tracking UConn’s performance on key campus sustainability indicators, drafting environmental progress reports, and responding to surveys (such as AASHE STARS) and questions about UConn’s environmental practices

 How to Apply:

-- We post on JobX mid-Spring semester and will add the application link here when it is open.
+- We post on JobX mid-Spring semester.
+The application for '23/'24 is now closed.